History of the Jews in Antwerp: Early history

+19th century

 It was not until 1794 and with the arrival of the French Revolution that Jews could settle freely in Antwerp again.
+Pursuant to Napoleon's Imperial Decree of 20 July 1808, Jews throughout areas under French rule, which included Antwerp, were forced to acquire fixed first names and family names (which were forbidden to be from the Hebrew Bible).

 The current Jewish community of Antwerp was officially established in 1816, when there were about one hundred Jews living in the city.
-This, the first legally recognized community, was known as the Jewish Community (Communauté israélite).
+This, the first legally-recognized community, was known as the Jewish Community (in French, Communauté israélite).
 The first Jewish public prayers were held in the private home of Moise Kreyn, having received the approval of the city authorities.
 The Jews of Antwerp acquired possession of a cemetery in 1828.
 There were 151 Jews living in Antwerp in 1829.